santi1s/Big-Data/Big-Data/Technical-Troubleshooting/Product-Specific-Troubleshooting/POD-%2D-Data-Movement/SSIS--DQS--MDS-%2D-From-SQL-On-Prem/(SSIS)-SQL-Server-Integration-Services,-MDS,--DQS/TSG/SQL-Server-Agent-Authentication.md

-The SQL-Agent job will always run the package using Windows authentication by default as seen below:
+The SQL Agent job will always run the package using Windows authentication by default as seen below:
 ![image.png](/.attachments/image-a808d30c-d9be-41be-978d-737967d71aec.png)
 SQL Server Authentication only authenticates to SQL Database.